brannonh/snapi-file/README.md

 # snAPI-File

-A simple PHP REST API to access data files in the filesystem
+A simple PHP REST API to access data stored in the filesystem

 ## Purpose